 The Cybersecurity Capacity Maturity Model for Nations (CMM) is a globally recognised tool for assessing a country’s cyber capacity and preparedness.
 At the invitation of governments, OCSC’s Research and Capacity Building Team conduct multi-stakeholder national cyber capacity reviews through a combination of desk research and in-country consultations.
-The CMM is designed to approach understanding a country’s cyber capacity in a holistic manner that extends beyond IT to policy, legislature, culture, and more.
-The comprehensive review enables nations to understand where they stand now of the cyber maturity journey and prioritise what steps to take next.
+The CMM is designed to understand a country’s cyber capacity in a holistic manner that extends beyond IT to policy, legislature, culture, and more.
+The comprehensive review enables nations to understand where they stand now on their cyber maturity journey and prioritise what steps to take next.
 Upon request, OCSC goes one step further after the CMM, working with the country through a roadmap process to plot the chosen next steps in sequence against an agreed timeline.

 CMM Overview